 Judge's cards will indicate how many places should be tied for each class.
 Three additional ties are recommended for each class. (e.g., tie eleven horses in a class in which eight of the eleven horses will receive awards).
 The Ringmaster should return an incompletely tied card to the Judge for correction before giving it to the Scorer(s).
-No referee is required since all ties are broken by a two-thirds majority vote

-SECTION XIV
+SECTION XI